octimot/StoryToolkitAI/README.md

 [Scientific Paper](https://cdn.openai.com/papers/whisper.pdf), for hardcore enthusiasts.

-The sorcery takes over even for the most difficult noisy low bitrate stuff you can feed it - like recordings of your assistant editor with them complain about industry wages while Ubering people around in a noisy 98 Prius as a third job, without realizing that they're sending accidental whatsapp voice messages from their non-uber phone in their back pocket.
+The sorcery takes over even for the most difficult noisy low bitrate stuff you can feed it - like recordings of your assistant editor complaining about you without realizing that their back pocket is sending voice messages to random people.
-Seriously, be fair and pay folks what they're worth.
-If not, that day when you realize that you've just been replaced completely by AI editors is really coming to get you.

-Yes, this is a machine that is doing transcriptions for you.
-It's advanced AI sorcery indeed, but don't panic  if it starts hallucinating if you feed it audio with long periods of silence.
-Misfires do happen, but there are smart people (kind of) working on it.
-Not us, of course, it's the OpenAI Whisper people, but thanks for the compliment!
+The results are almost perfect for at least 10 languages, but this is a machine doing transcriptions for you.
+Sometimes it does hallucinate, for example, on longer periods of silence in your audio...

 ### Transcription Speed
 We used the expression "runs like butter" above.
 There's one thing you need to know about butter - it's good when it's